 Lots of homeowners ask “is a spider a bug” when they spot webs around their home.
 In everyday talk, we call all creepy-crawlies “bugs.”
-As a licensed pest control technician since 2015, I’ve helped many people sort out this mix-up.
+As a registered pest control technician since 2015, I’ve helped hundreds of customers sort out this mix-up.
+The short answer?
+Spiders are not bugs.
+They belong to a completely different class of animals called arachnids.

 Why Homeowners Ask If a Spider Is a Bug

 Many people lump spiders, ants, and roaches together as “bugs.”
 Basically, anything that crawls raises alarm.
 Especially in wooded, moist areas like Mt.
-Vernon, spiders build webs fast in eaves and crawl spaces.
+Vernon and Alexandria, spiders build webs fast in eaves and crawl spaces.

 What Scientists Mean by “Bug”

 In entomology, a bug is a specific insect in the order true bugs (Hemiptera).
 They have piercing-sucking mouthparts and often a distinctive wing layout.
-Examples include stink bugs, bed bugs, and boxelder bugs.
+Examples include stink bugs, boxelder bugs, and cicadas.

 Key Differences: Arachnids vs Insects